 If you’re at sea, you’ll know how critical it is to have weather data.
 Luckily there is software available to allow you to get this info, even over low bandwidth internet connections like Iridum.

 Basically, you need to use GRIB files to get the weather data.
 These files contain information which tells the map software where to put weather data on the map – rather than actually sending maps themselves (which would be large files).
-The files are really small (100KB ish), so are ideal for downloading via an Iridium satellite phone.
+The files can be optimized so they are really small (100KB ish), so are ideal for downloading via an Iridium satellite phone.